Snapbrillia/quadraticvoting/src/README.md

 # A Tokenized Approach to Limit the Growth of Datum Values

+We faced two primary issues with the first version of our Quadratic Voting and Funding (QVF) contract.

+First, the transaction fees kept rising after each interaction with the contract.
+The reason for this was the fact that we stored every data inside the datum (i.e. state) of the contract's singular UTxO (authenticated by an NFT).

+The second (not so unrelated) problem was the limited number of projects/donations the contract could store.
+Since the datum needed to be provided in each transaction, this meant that at some point, this growing datum would reach the size limit of a transaction, and would not be able to accept any further registrations/donations.

+The purpose of this document is to first present a design framework for addressing possible solutions for the afformentioned problems.
+And after proposing a solution, some of the technical details are covered.

+## Design Framework

+This contract has a "growing state" in its nature.
+Therefore, to allow a large number of interactions, this state should somehow be sharded.
+However, "naive" sharding (i.e. simply multiplying the number of states accounted for by the contract) doesn't address the issue of rising transaction fees.
+Because each shard still keeps growing.

+In order to keep the transaction fees as constant as possible, the transactions need to be as identical as possible—meaning a prior interaction should not have a significant impact on its succeeding transaction.

+One other constraint to have in mind for presenting solutions to the problems is that a smart contract needs to be "kept in the loop."
+The main reason for that is the fact that a contract has no control over _incoming_ UTxOs.
+Therefore the contract should remain conscious of the overal state.

+## The Solution

+To address the sharding, and also keeping the transactions as identical as possible, this solution aims to dedicate singular UTxOs for each donation or project.
+This way, the *outputs* of transactions are going to be almost identical (only differing because of the interactions themselves).

+To keep the contract involved as much as is necessary (but not any less), and also having the *inputs* of transactions as similar as possible, this solution defines a datum structure that is meant to keep track of "total counts" of various values (e.g. only keeping track of the _number_ of registered projects rather than a datatype that stores all the information).
+This results in a state that doesn't change much between two interactions (increase/decrease of an integer value).

+This can be possible by "delegating" the task of storing parts of the information inside native tokens (their token names, to be precise).
+These tokens are also going to act as "secondary authentication tokens" that allow the contract to distinguish between authentic and rogue UTxOs.

+## Technical Details

 The idea is to have a "governing" script (`G`), a project registration minting script (`P`), and a vote token minting script (`V`).